QuadriBello/Xternship-Tickets/Slack NotificationsTicket.md

 **3.** **Branch Condition:**

-- Configure the notification to trigger only on failures for the main branch.
+- Configure the notification to trigger only on failures.

 **4.** **Secret Management:**